alexisrozhkov/alexisrozhkov.github.io/_posts/2018-01-27-opencv-constcorrect.md

   // safe way to write this would be to clone outer to get inner above,
   // but it incurs performance penalty which it not necessary if outer
   // is a temporary object.
-  // developer which works on this function has no way of knowing
+  // developer who works on this function has no way of knowing
-  // whether user of this function intends to use outer after calling it. inner = cv::Scalar(0, 0, 0);
+  // whether user of this function intends to use `outer` after calling it. inner = cv::Scalar(0, 0, 0);
 }